 He climbed up onto my Dad’s chest, licked his face and neck and settled down on his shoulder.
 They bonded instantly.
-My Dad (who was just about to turn 88 ) had never had a cat of his own.
+My Dad (who was just about to turn 88, on 26 March 2006 ) had never had a cat of his own.
 I cannot remember our family being without a cat – but they had all belonged to someone else.
 Never Nono.

 Splinter showed no fear of anything: not Pepper, the old Dalmatian nor Burt, our Pink and Grey Galah.
 He is part Bengal and he loves water, including the spray from the pond pump.
 I found two good sized logs of wood and put one into the water lily pond and the other into the second pond around the corner.

-As the afternoon shadows lengthened, we realised that Splinter was nowhere in sight – although he had last been seen trying to catch some little moths and insects hovering around the roses, growing in pots.
-We looked for him everywhere – in the garden, the bushes, the house, the shade house.
+As the afternoon shadows lengthened, Splinter was nowhere in sight.
+Last been seen trying to catch some little moths and insects hovering around the roses, growing in pots, we were looking for him everywhere.
+In the garden, the bushes, the house, the shade house.
 Amongst the jungle of plants including the giant birds’ nest fern – with no success.

 I searched under the big blackboy, with the old dead fronds sweeping on the ground and even broke them all off back to the point where the trunk was clear for up to a foot from the ground.
 Nothing.
 No kitten.
 No big eyes or white whiskers.
 Only a big motorbike frog!

 Endless calls of “here, kitty, kitty” and “puss, puss” brought no response.
 We agreed that it was not likely he would have wandered too far away into the real bush – he hadn’t drowned – so we would try and flush him out of his hiding place with the hose: wherever it was.

 Blackboy spines grow very close together and curve back towards the trunk, so any water on them runs back down to the centre of the plant.
 There was a veritable waterfall coming down from above and running down on to the gravel bed.

 Suddenly, there was a little flash of movement in the fast fading light.
 “Keep hosing,” I called and went down on my hands and knees under the dripping plant.

-Inside, dried and cuddled, warm and safe, he purred and looked at us with his huge eyes and ears pricked and I could read his mind: “Well, now we know who the boss is!”
+Inside, dried and cuddled, warm and safe, he purred and looked at us with his huge eyes and ears pricked.
+I could read his mind: “Well, now we know who the boss is!”